truenas/documentation/content/CORETutorials/Getting Support.md

 iXsystems Support uses this information to quickly respond to and resolve the issue.
 You can also indicate the system's current use and identify how critical the issue is to system usability.

-We recommend awlays attaching a debug and screenshots to help speed up diagnosing and resolving the issue.
+We recommend always attaching a debug and screenshots to help speed up diagnosing and resolving the issue.
 An informative **Subject** and **Description** that briefly describes the problem and if there are any steps to reproduce the issue is also helpful.

 Clicking **SUBMIT** generates and sends the support ticket to iXsystems.